 - [Apart from waste from leaks in water infrastructure and in homes, solutions can focus on waste in treatment plants]

 - [So, water efficiency, as well as water waste and loss are the main areas to focus on to save water]

-- [The energy we use for our homes could make a difference – we could choose more water efficient forms of energy generation like natural gas, or renewables]
+- [Choose more water efficient forms of energy in our homes for electricity like natural gas, or renewables]

 - [Focus on addressing water that leaks before it reaches homes]